 Starting a new business?
 Get 40% off our accountancy services for 3 months! 😎

-When you retire, remember to let HMRC know that you have stopped working!
+If you’re planning to retire from your own business, remember to let HMRC know that you have stopped working!
 You will need to send them your final Self Assessment tax return, covering the period until you finished working.

 National Insurance Contributions are payable from the age of 16 until state retirement age.
 The amount of NI that you have to pay depends on how much money you earn, and whether you’re employed or self-employed.
-Check the current NI rates and thresholds in our article.

 Early retirement might also mean that the amount of state pension you eventually receive is less.
 This is because you might not have made enough NI contributions.
 You can check your National Insurance record online using your Personal Tax Account to see how many qualifying years of contributions you have made.